 All You Need To Know

 Before travelling to Georgia on my own to climb Mount Kazbek, one of the second volcanic seven summits, I had hundreds of questions but couldn’t find a lot of sources online to answer them.
-Fortunately my wonderful guide was able to reply to all of them in advance.

 Here’s a collection of the most relevant questions I had before my trip and first hand answers 🙂